 Because it is a national holiday in Mexico, schools and government offices close, and the streets are decorated.
 People, young and old alike, participate in the festivities: parades, dancing in the town square, and processions to the cemetery.
 At the cemetery, the spirits are honored with music, dancing, poetry and stories.
 Celebrations can take a humorous tone, as people recall funny events and stories about the departed.
 In some areas of Mexico, they picnic or even sleep at the gravesite.

 This celebration has gone on for centuries in Mexico.
-By presenting the Dia de los Muertos festival and educational programming, we are providing an opportunity for people to learn about this rich cultural tradition of Mexico, to create a connection to our past, and to honor and celebrate the loved ones we have lost.
+Through our Dia de los Muertos festival and educational programming, we are providing an opportunity for people to learn about this rich cultural tradition, to create connections to the past, and honor and celebrate the loved ones we have lost.

-El Dia de los Muertos Street Festival is now in our tenth year.
-We have expanded from a single block party to include ten blocks in downtown Corpus Christi on Starr, Peoples, Chaparral, Taylor and Mesquite streets.
+El Dia de los Muertos Street Festival is now in our 11th year.
+We have expanded the event from a single block party in 2008 to include ten blocks in downtown Corpus Christi ( Starr, Peoples, Chaparral, Taylor and Mesquite Streets.)

 We have 3 stages with live entertainment: one for popular latin-influenced music, one for more traditional cultural performances, a performance area in the Kids’ Corner.
 Kids’ Corner also includes craft activities, games, and a rock-climbing wall supplied by Kidz Ultimate Party Zone.
 Student Art Associations from TAMUCC and Del Mar College provide demonstrations and activities for the event.
 Plus, our Hecho-a-Mano Art Expo features over 85 arts and crafts vendors, many who create Dia de los Muertos themed craft items, jewelry, and artworks.